GavinVasandani/Cpp-Trading-Platform/README.md

 ![CPP Trading Platform](trading_plat_logo.png)

-The following is an attempt at creating trading platform from scratching using C++.
+The following is an attempt at creating trading platform from scratcb using C++.

 The networking programming is done using the Asio C++ framework.